 - A minimum of two years.

-- A maximum of ten years [waivers considered].
+- A maximum of twelve years [waivers considered.]

-Minimum of 60 credit hours from an accredited institution [no waivers].
+Minimum of an associate’s degree from an accredited institution.

-Minimum of two years civilian law enforcement experience or one year of US Army active duty Military Police experience [no waivers].
+Minimum of two years civilian law enforcement or US Army active duty Military Police experience.

 Must possess and maintain a valid state motor vehicle operator license.